Record a Meeting or a Group Call in Microsoft Teams

 Record a Meeting or a Group Call

-• Start or join the meeting.
+• Start or Join the meeting.

-• You can not make multiple recordings of the same meeting simultaneously.
-If one person starts recording a meeting, that recording will be stored on the cloud and available to all participants, through only the owner who started the recording.
+• If one person starts recording a meeting, that recording will be stored on the cloud and available to all participants, through only the owner who started the recording.

-• The person who started the recording receives an email from Microsoft Stream when the recording is available.
-It also shows up in the meeting chat or the channel if you are meeting in a channel.
+• It also shows up in the meeting chat or the channel if you are meeting in a channel.

 Note: In addition to storing the recording on Microsoft Stream, Microsoft will provide a link to the recording in the meeting chat, available for seven days.
 Recording continues even if the person who started the recording has left the meeting.
 The recording stops automatically once everyone leaves the meeting.
 If someone forgets to leave the meeting, the recording automatically ends after four hours, but a new recording will begin.